mbari-org/biotrack/README.md

-# Tracker based on BioClip and CoTracker3
+# Tracker based on CoTracker3

+This is a tracker based on the CoTracker3 algorithm with some modifications to make it work with the Biodiversity lab video.
+This is work in progress.

 # Installation